 Our body is an intuitive instrument with an array of marvelous intuitive centers known as chakras.

-After studying chakra anatomy, function, pathology, and trauma for the past 4 decades of my life, I do know of some good resources on this rather vast subject.
+After studying chakra anatomy, function, pathology, and trauma for the past 4 decades of my life, I do know of some good resources on this vast and important subject.

 I want to draw the reader’s attention to the work of Anodea Judith.
 I consider all of her writings on this subject to be the very best, especially Eastern Body, Western Mind: Psychology and the Chakra System as a Path to the Self (1996).
 I regard this text as the most important one for any student of the vital subject of chakras.
 This writing will assist your understanding of traumatology.
 Her video entitled “The Illuminated Chakras–A Visionary Voyage Into Your Inner Worlds” (2004) is also excellent, and is probably the best introduction to the subject that I know of.
 The visual effects and script make it so.